cpmpercussion/homepage/lab/students.md

 ## Student Projects

+{:.info-box}
+I'm not recruiting student projects in 2023!

-I'm available to supervise student projects in sound and music computing, creativity support systems, computational creativity, music technology, and interactive systems.
+I supervise student projects in sound and music computing, creativity support systems, computational creativity, music technology, and interactive systems.
 I'm interested in creating and studying new computing systems at the nexus of creative arts, physical embodiment, interaction, and intelligence.

 Projects could involve: